MicrosoftDocs/data-api-builder-docs/data-api-builder/tutorial-deploy-container-app-cli.md

 ## Assign permissions

-First, create a managed identity and assign it permissions to read data from Azure Storage.
+Now, assign the system-assigned managed identity permissions to read data from Azure SQL and Azure Container Registry.
+Additionally, assign your identity permissions to write to Azure Container Registry.

 1. Create a variable named `RESOURCE_GROUP_ID` to store the identifier of the resource group.
 Get the identifier using [`az group show`](/cli/azure/group#az-group-show).
 You use this variable multiple times in this tutorial.